Jingxian12/movie-recommender-system/README.md

 **Recall@K**
 - Measures how many relevant movies are successfully recommended.

+Users with fewer than 25 ratings were excluded from the Collaborative Filtering training dataset to improve recommendation quality.
+For users without sufficient rating history, the system provides popularity-based recommendations through Guest Mode, addressing the cold-start problem

 **Hit Rate@K**
 - Measures whether at least one relevant movie appears in recommendations.